ohlogic/pyVideoPlayer/README.md

 f key or F11 - to fullscreen, again to windowed screen.

-Spacebar to toggle play or pause video.
+Spacebar - toggle play or pause video.

 Left or Right arrows to change videos in a current directory.